csvwolf/hide-locked-problem-in-leetcode/README.md

-# Fuck Lock Problem in LeetCode
+# Hide Locked Problem in LeetCode
 A Chrome Extension to hide the locked ones!

 ## How to Use